isabella232/.github-30/CONTRIBUTING.md

 * Help with reviewing pull requests from the community
 * Contribute to design/technical discussions on Github and Slack
-* Help with user issues on Github, user mailing list, and Slack have good judgement around when some code should be merged, or when to ask someone else to make that judgement
+* Help with user issues on Github, user mailing list, and Slack
+* Have good judgement around when some code should be merged, or when to ask someone else to make that judgement
 * Care deeply about code quality
 * Care deeply about good test coverage & proper user documentation
 * Care deeply about performance and reliability